knee-cola/array-merge-by-id/README.md

 ];

-// function which applies changes to an existing element let mergeFn = (element, changes) => { element.cityName = changes.cityName; };
+// function which applies changes to an existing element
+// - it will be called for each matched pair of elements let mergeFn = (element, changes) => { element.cityName = changes.cityName; };

 let result = mergeA(currData, newData, ['cityID'], { callbackFn: mergeFn });